Patrick van Aanholt: Crystal Palace defender subjected to racist abuse on Instagram

-Patrick van Aanholt was subjected to racist abuse on social media following Crystal Palace's goalless draw with Manchester United on Wednesday.
+Patrick van Aanholt was subjected to racist abuse on social media following Crystal Palace's goalless draw with Manchester United on Wednesday and the offending account has now been removed by Instagram.

-The Crystal Palace defender, 30, shared a post captioned "Why we kneel" after racist messages were sent to him on Instagram.
+The Crystal Palace defender, 30, shared a post captioned "Why we kneel" after racist messages were sent to him online.

-He becomes the latest in a growing list of professional footballers to have suffered racist abuse in recent weeks.
+Sky Sports News has also learned that steps have been taken to stop the offending account from being reactivated as the user broke Instagram's rules.

 - 'Football will drive change from social media companies'